 Other reasons for an orthodontic relapse can include:

 If you grind your teeth, you’re likely already aware of some of the damage it can cause!
 Chronic tooth grinding produces a continuous force that can place a strain on your teeth over time.
-It even has the ability to eventually alter your bite and cause misalignment.
+It even has the ability to alter your bite and cause misalignment eventually.